decentralized-identity/org/github-donation.md

 1.)
 DIF accepts donations of “clean IPR” only, meaning original work done by member organizations.
 If a repository or work item has accepted contributions from non-employees, please reach out to working group chairs or DIF staff to discuss; CLAs may be required for any non-employee contributions.
 Furthermore, if you have any questions about code dependencies or their licensing, also reach out.

 2.)
-Write to the chairs of the DIF group to which you are donating, and CC donation@identity.foundation -- email should contain: the github organization that will be transferring a repo to DIF the github handle that will be maintaining the item once it moves to DIF.
+Write to the chairs of the DIF group to which you are donating, and CC donation@identity.foundation -- email should contain:
+- the github organization that will be transferring a repo to DIF
+- the github handle that will be maintaining the item once it moves to DIF.
 (This person should have an employment or IPR relationship with a member of that group)
+- a realistic commitment to maintenance/issue triage and bring major issues to WG meetings when they arise
-A simple one-sentence declaration that this is being donated by a working group member that was the sole contributor.
+- A simple one-sentence declaration that this is being donated by a working group member that was the sole contributor.

 3.)
 Schedule a time to effect the transfer with DIF staff. (requires Admin approval)